Autodesk/synthesis/docs/JOLT_FUNCTIONS_OWNERSHIP_INVARIANTS.md

   and `*Settings.Create()` also produce caller-owned objects and are treated as `COPY` here.
 - **`NONE`** — the function returns `void` or a primitive (`number` / `boolean` / enum).
 Nothing to free.

+See `JOLT_REFCOUNTED_DESTROY_SEMANTICS.md` for the refcounted-`CLONED` exception in detail, including an empirical test proving it against the real Jolt WASM build.

 ### Rules of thumb (from the binding)